gbelbe/pi-radio-transfer/README.md

-## A simple tool to transmit files from a Linux Embedded device using HF radio
+## A simple tool to transmit files from a Raspberry Pi using HF radio
 #

 =====Setting up the environment====